 Increasingly, multifaceted approaches to discovery are prized.
 In the sciences, federal research funding agencies set research priorities, and the National Institutes of Health (NIH), Carolina’s top funding source, favors highly nimble and collaborative teams spanning multiple universities and research centers for funding that addresses national priorities.
 Carolina exemplifies that approach.
 For example, we have consistently invested in our infectious disease research enterprise, which includes a wide range of experts across the University that are deeply engaged in coronavirus research.
 This investment has enabled our researchers to work in nimble teams to discover and test cures and therapies for COVID-19 and pioneer strategies that will combat the spread of the virus.

 Carolina has significant opportunities to compete for grants by expanding its partnerships internally and with other universities, industries and external organizations and continuing to diversify its funding sources.
-To this end, Carolina has established six institutional research priorities aligned with those of national funding agencies, such as NIH and the National Science Foundation: Precision Health & Society; Brain & Neuroscience; Cancer; Data Science; Environment; and Opportunity, Well-Being & Culture.
+To this end, Carolina has established seven institutional research priorities aligned with those of national funding agencies, such as NIH and the National Science Foundation: Brain & Neuroscience; Cancer; Data Science; Environment; infectious disease; Opportunity, Well-Being & Culture; and Precision Health & Society.

 At the same time, Carolina’s literary scholars, historians, geographers, anthropologists, religious studies scholars, and others have sustained long-term inquiry in North Carolina, across the United States and abroad.
 They pursue systematic, empirical understandings and careful analyses of the shifts taking place, and in doing so secure highly competitive resources from both private funders, such as the Andrew W. Mellon Foundation and the Carnegie Endowment for International Peace, and federal agencies including the National Endowments for the Humanities and the Arts.
 New initiatives and long-standing programs including the Humanities for the Public Good, Carolina Performing Arts and the Ackland Art Museum, build constituencies on campus and beyond to enjoy the expanded horizons that art brings and to join the debates that humanities spark.